Icesito68/Port-Windows-11-Poco-X3-pro/guide/English/1-partition-en.md

 Go to Wipe menu and press Format Data, then type `yes`.

-### Check if Android still starts
+#### Check if Android still starts
-just restart the phone, and see if Android still works
+Just restart the phone, and see if Android still works

 ## [Next step: Install Windows](/guide/English/2-install-en.md)